getperga/perga-docs/docs/intro.md

 # Introduction to Perga

-Perga is a personal workspace for your notes, plans, and ideas.
+Perga is a personal workspace for notes, plans, and ideas.

 ## Project Components